PierroD/PLogger/README.md

 ## File or Database

-* File : give you the opportunity to save it in a file.log
+* File : allow you to save it in a file.log
-* Database : : give you the opportunity to save it in a database (you just need to create the table)
+* Database : : allow you to save it in a database (you just need to create the table)

 App.config for File & Database :
 ```